conrado-l/pf-object-viewer/README.md

 ### Misc
-* Why its great to use data-test attributes for testing, ref may change with the implementation: https://medium.com/@colecodes/test-your-dom-with-data-attributes-44fccc43ed4b
+* Why it's great to use data-test attributes for testing, ref may change with the implementation: https://medium.com/@colecodes/test-your-dom-with-data-attributes-44fccc43ed4b
  https://kentcdodds.com/blog/making-your-ui-tests-resilient-to-change